Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

 where $\tau_i$ is defined as in equation (\ref{eq:EWMobjective}), and $\{\sigma_1,...,\sigma_n\}$ are a sequence of i.i.d Rademacher variables, i.e. they take on the values $\{-1,1\}$, each with probability half.

 To clarify the origin of this penalty, recall that $C_n(k)$ must be a good upper bound on $W_n(\hat{G}_{n,k}) - W(\hat{G}_{n,k})$, which is the requirement of Assumption \ref{ass:Cnk}.
-Bounding such quantities is common in the study of empirical processes, and the usual first step is to use what is known as \emph{symmetrization}, which says that:
+Bounding such quantities is common in the study of empirical processes, and the usual first step is to use what is known as \emph{symmetrization}, which gives the following bound:

 It is thus this inequality that inspires the definition of $C_n(k)$.
-The concept of Rademacher complexity\footnotemark[5] is pervasive throughout the statistical learning literature (see for example \cite{kolt2001}, \cite{bartlett2002rad}, and \cite{bartlett2002}).
+The concept of Rademacher complexity\footnotemark[4] is pervasive throughout the statistical learning literature \citep[see for example][]{kolt2001, bartlett2002rad, bartlett2002}.
 Intuitively, it measures a notion of complexity that is finer than that of VC dimension, and is at the same time computable from the data at hand.
-Furthermore, unlike the holdout penalty introduced in the next subsection, it allows both the objective function and the penalty to be estimated with all of the data.

-Our first task is to prove that the conditions of Assumptions \ref{ass:Cnk} and \ref{ass:Cnk2} hold for the Rademacher penalty:
+First we prove that the conditions of Assumptions \ref{ass:Cnk} and \ref{ass:Cnk2} hold for the Rademacher penalty:

 \begin{lemma} Consider Assumptions \ref{ass:so}, \ref{ass:BO}, \ref{ass:seqVCdim}.
 Let $C_n(k)$ be the Rademacher penalty as defined above.
 Then we have that

 and where $C$ is the same universal constant that appears in equation (\ref{eq:EWMregretbound}). \end{lemma}